-The Board of Directors has recommended that a final ordinary dividend of US 2.5 cents per ordinary share (approximately US$ 8.8 million) be distributed for FY2016, comprising a dividend of US cents 2.0 per ordinary share as per the dividend policy and a special bonus dividend of US cents 0.5 per ordinary share.
-This will bring total dividends for FY2016 to US 4.5 cents per share, 50% more than for FY2015, approximately US$ 15.8 million.
-This sum constitutes over 87% of our net earnings for the year and demonstrates Management's and the Board's belief that 2017 will continue to show robust activity with the commensurate revenues and profitability demonstrated by the Group in 2016.
+The Board of Directors has recommended that a final ordinary dividend of US 1.5 cents per ordinary share (approximately US$ 5.7 million) be distributed for FY2017.
+This will bring total dividends for FY2017 to US 3.5 cents per share, approximately US$ 12.3 million.
+This sum is a bit over our cash flow from operating activities for the year (US$ 10.8 million) and demonstrates the Board's and Management's belief that 2018 will show more robust activity with commensurate revenues and profitability.

 Daniel Benjamin Glinert